nisch-mhrzn/MERN-APP-Store/README.md

 - Add testing with **Jest** for both frontend and backend.
 - Enhance UI with a design framework like **Material-UI** or **Bootstrap**.
 - Implement pagination for user and contact lists.

----

-Feel free to customize this README further based on specific project details!